Vitamin D Deficiency Symptoms

 Although not needed in large amounts, an absence or deficiency of vitamin D exposes us to a number of health concerns.
 Some common symptoms of deficiency can be fatigue, listlessness, poor sleep, aching bones and muscles, headaches, poor immune health, low mood/anxiety and depression.

-I often test and find vitamin D deficiency in my clients who present with autoimmune conditions and diabetes, asthma, depression, recurrent infections, fibromyalgia/chronic fatigue syndrome.
-The most common complaint I hear is fatigue, the kind where you wake up feeling exhausted and find it hard to get through the day without taking a rest or nap.
+I will often suggest this test in my clients who present with fatigue, aches, pains but also autoimmune conditions.
+The most common symptom of deficiency is fatigue, the kind where you wake up feeling exhausted and find it hard to get through the day without taking a rest or nap.

 How is vitamin D made?

-When our skin cells called melanocytes are exposed to UVB light they covert 7-dehydrocholesterol (D2) to vitamin D3 which is then transported in the blood to your liver and kidneys where it is transformed to vitamin D in its active form.
-This is quite a complicated process as Vitamin D firstly needs to pick up extra oxygen and hydrogen molecules in the liver to become 25-hydroxyvitamin D but it still needs to be activated at the next step in the kidneys to become 1,25 dihydroxyvitamin D.
+Our skin cells or melanocytes are exposed to UVB light and covert 7-dehydrocholesterol (D2) to vitamin D3 which is then transported to your liver and kidneys in our blood and transformed to vitamin D in its active form.
+This is a complicated process as Vitamin D firstly needs to pick up extra oxygen and hydrogen molecules in the liver to become 25-hydroxyvitamin D before it is activated at the final step in the kidneys to become 1,25 dihydroxyvitamin D.

 What does Vitamin D actually do?

-Vitamin D is best known for supporting healthy bone tissue through its action in the gut where it increases absorption of calcium which helps us to have healthy bones.
+Vitamin D is best known for supporting healthy bones because it increases absorption of calcium.
 However, vitamin D receptors can be found in many other body organs and tissues where it has a beneficial action on the heart, blood vessels, endocrine system and in muscles.

-Vitamin D deficiency is common in infants, children those with autoimmune conditions, IBD, people over the age of 65 and people with darker skin.
-However, I would go so far as to say it is so common in the UK, we all need to pay attention and check our levels every year.
-Teenagers are a particularly prone group as they are often indoors, studying, on social media, gaming and sadly rates of teenagers suffering with low mood and anxiety is worse than ever since the pandemic with lockdown having been so hard on this generation.
+The most vulnerable to vitamin D deficiency are people with darker skin, infants, autoimmune conditions and people over the age of 65.
+However, I would go so far as to say it is so common in the UK that we should check our levels every year before winter.
+Teenagers can also be a particularly prone group as they are often indoors, studying, on social media, gaming and sadly rates of teenagers suffering with low mood and anxiety is worse than ever.

 How do we become deficient?